frabjous/logicpenguin/README.md

     - [x] granting extensions
     - [x] seeing student progress
     - [x] overriding grades
-    - [ ] editing and creating new exercise sets
+    - [x] editing and creating new exercise sets
     - [x] choosing preferred notation
+    - [ ] tool for creating html fragments for embedding sample problems in other pages
+    - [ ] create lecture notes hosted by LogicPenguin
     - [ ] importing from other courses
     - [ ] translate exercises between notations
 - [ ] Implement and convert existing other kinds of exercises, as used, e.g., in [UMass Phil 105 (Practical Reasoning)](https://logic.umasscreate.net/reasoning/), including non-automatically-graded varieties